shreya-scispace/shreya-scispace.github.io/index.md

 **Reflection:**
-> “This workshop was an inspiring experience that deepened my fascination with astrophysics and the universe’s unseen phenomena.”
+> “This seminar was an inspiring experience that deepened my fascination with astrophysics and the universe’s unseen phenomena.”

 **Event Gallery:**
 ![Poster](/images/GWcollage1.png)